ErpNetDocs/tech/advanced/calculated-attributes/QA/How-to-use-a-customer-as-a-company.md

 # How to use a customer as a company?

-When we work with a customer, we can only get its party attributes as company, company location or a person.
+When you work with a customer, you can only get its party attributes, such as company, company location or a person.

-If we know that the customer is a company and we need to get their company attributes, we can cast its reference party to **Aloe.EnterpriseOne.Model.General.Contacts.Company**.
+If you know that the customer is a company and need to get their company attributes, you can cast its reference party to **Aloe.EnterpriseOne.Model.General.Contacts.Company**.

 For example, to get the responsible person of the customer's company, the following attribute would do the job: